LaughingLeader-DOS2-Mods/Mimicry/README.md

 The mime job is unlocked on a character by wearing The Mask of Mimicry.
 Simply wearing it unlocks all the mime passives and skills.

-_Restrictions: Mimes are muted, and therefore cannot cast spells!
-The power of mimicking comes at a cost..._
+_Restrictions: Mimes are muted in combat, and therefore cannot cast regular non-weapon skills!
+The power of mimicking comes at a cost._

+ If you wish to become a mime without the preset, only one mask exists in the game, which belongs to...

 #### Mime Follower

 As an alternative to dedicating a party member to the life of a mime, a mime follower can be recruited, and acts as a permanent summon.
+To recruit the Mime follower, use the music box sold at the LeaderLib trader.

 _Restrictions: The mime follower can only mimic the actions of the character who recruited them._

+If the mime follower dies, he can be revived either through talking to his ghost, or regular means of resurrection.
+If the _unthinkable_ happens and you choose a particular option when talking to his ghost, your actions can be undone by using the music box once more.

+##### Music Box

+As stated previously, the music box acts as a summoning conduit for the mime follower.
+It's available at Old Man Lothar, the LeaderLib trader.
+Once recruited, the music box is a quick way to summon the follower to your position.

 #### Class Preset

 Mimicry also adds a new Mime class preset, allowing you to unlock the Mime from the start.
+This preset is also available in the LeaderLib preset menu.

 ### Mimicking